Geek4IT/Geek4IT.github.io/_posts/2014-6-8-Clean-Code.md

 - Class Names should usually be Nouns.
 - Method names should usually be Verbs.

 ###Chapter 3: Functions
 - Do One Thing
 - Have No Side Effects
 - Don't Repeat Yourself

+###Chapter 4: Comments
+Comments are not like Schindler’s List.
+They are not “pure good.”
+Indeed, comments are, at best, a necessary evil.
+If our programming languages were expressive enough, or if we had the talent to subtly wield those languages to express our intent, we would not need comments very much—perhaps not at all.